kubestellar/kubestellar/docs/content/en/docs/Coding Milestones/PoC2023q1/scripts.md

 ServiceAccount for the syncer to authenticate as and create RBAC objects to give the syncer the privileges that it needs.
 The following script does those things and also outputs YAML to be used to install the syncer in the edge cluster.
-Invoke this script with the edge service provider workspace current.

 This script assumes that either (a) you have cloned the edge-mc repo and done `make build` to populate its `bin` directory or (b) you have